 In a large mixing bowl, add the beef and toss with 1 teaspoon of salt and 1/4 teaspoon of black pepper.
 Let sit for 15 minutes.

-Add wine and continue to cook until reduced by half.
-Add beef broth and Better than Bouillon, and the browned beef; bring to a boil then reduce heat and simmer, about 2 1/2 to 3 hours or until beef is fork-tender.
+Return the browned beef along with any accumulated juices to pot.
+Bring to a boil then reduce heat and simmer, uncovered, about 2 to 2 1/2 hours or until beef is fork-tender.

-Stir potatoes, carrot, and red pepper into the soup.
-Simmer until vegetables are tender, about 20 minutes.
-If broth becomes too thick add more beef broth or water to thin.
-(I like my broth to be like gravy) Adjust seasoning and serve!
+Add carrots and peppers and simmer until vegetables are tender about 20 minutes.
+If broth becomes too thick add more beef broth or water to thin. (broth should be like gravy) Adjust seasoning as needed, sprinkle with parsley, then ladle into individual bowls and serve!